Skip to main content

 This tool can be accessed by selecting the icon or the Esc key on your keyboard.
 When in this mode you are able to select text within your eBook to initiate annotation tools.

-After selecting the Select tool, selecting text on your eBook page will bring up a popup menu that will allow you to Highlight, Underline, Squiggly, Strikeout, or add a Link annotation to your eBook.
+After selecting the Select tool, selecting text on your eBook page will bring up a popup menu that will allow you to Highlight, Underline, Squiggly, or Strikeout.

 The Comment tool allows one to comment on the selected annotation.
 In the screenshot below the Text annotation is selected with the Comment tool highlighted as well as the Comment Block in the Right Panel where the comment was added to the selected.